Get a demo Sign In

 Understanding the basics will get you far, here we compile a growing list of terms and ideas to bolster your understanding of local marketing

-Throughout of various Marketing How-to blog posts as well as our Local Marketing & Content Plans by Industry we use certain phrases consistently and these are often ideas that business owners are less comfortable with so we wanted to quickly define them here.
+Throughout our various Marketing How-to blog posts as well as our Local Marketing & Content Plans by Industry, we use certain phrases consistently.
+These ideas are often unfamiliar to business owners, nonprofit leaders, and community organizations, so we wanted to define them here.

-Content Marketing - The Content Marketing Institute defines Content Marketing as "focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action."
-Basically, create content (blog) then distribute your content effectively to reach people where they're at (including on Google)
+Content Marketing - Creating and sharing useful, relevant content to attract the right people and encourage them to take action.
+The Content Marketing Institute defines Content Marketing as creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience.
+In simpler terms: create helpful content, then distribute your content effectively so people can find it through your website, email, social media, Google, and AI Discovery.

-Collaboration - Collaboration is more active than cross-promotion and includes creating a multi-business flyer or mailer to reduce costs, increase reach, or both.
+Collaboration - Collaboration is more active than cross-promotion.
+It may include creating a multi-business flyer, coordinating an event, building a shared campaign, or working together to reduce costs, increase reach, or both.

 Blue Ocean Strategy - Blue Ocean Strategy is a way to differentiate your product or service in order to redefine the rules of competition.
 Rather than adding more than your competitors, you change the rules by stressing what customer really want and letting go of things they don't.